 SHOWCASE TOURNAMENT RULES

-These rules are designed for National Soccer Events Tournaments.
+These rules are designed for National Soccer Events Showcase Tournaments.
 The Tournament Committee shall administer the rules as stated but reserves the right to adjust and/or amend any rules if necessary, to accommodate unforeseen problems or circumstances before and during the tournament except as stated.
 Otherwise, the FIFA Laws of the Game shall apply.

 A. Inclement Weather